|

 one of his soldiers wanted the vase that he, Clovis, wanted as

-well and deliberately broke it so that the King would not have
+well and he deliberately broke it so that the King would not have

 it.
 Several years later, while inspecting the troops, Clovis